How to Get a Marriage License in Phoenix AZ

 Mobile App: Maricopa County Government

 Download the official Maricopa County app (available on iOS and Android).
 It provides real-time updates on office wait times, holiday closures, and service alerts.
-While not required, it’s a helpful tool for planning your visit.
+While not required, its a helpful tool for planning your visit.

 Sample Checklist for Couples